 Wherever life takes you, we may be able to help

 When moving abroad, you already have enough on your mind.
-If you are relocating to one of the many countries where HSBC has a retail presence, we may be able to make the account opening process easier.
+If you are relocating to one of the many countries/regions where HSBC has a retail presence, we may be able to make the account opening process easier.

 Let us help make the transition less stressful.
 You can use your HSBC relationship to access our International Banking Centre and receive global support.

 When the world beckons there’s a lot to think about.
 Our checklist is a good place to start.

 Useful information before you set off